bmwiedemann/theunreproduciblepackage/filesystem/README.md

 3. using `st_ino` or `st_dev` fields from [`stat(2)`](http://man7.org/linux/man-pages/man2/stat.2.html)

-4. storing `st_size` for directories or `st_blksize` for any file, because it is filesystem-dependent.
+4. storing `st_size` for directories or using `st_blocks` or `st_blksize` for any file, because it is filesystem-dependent.
 E.g. creating a million files and removing them again, will cause a directory to be large on ext4

 ## Seen in the wild: